build notes

 make install

-If everything works correctly, then everything will be built, a series of tests run, with a final result at the very end saying no failures.
-Having said that, given ssc is alpha, don’t be too surprised to see some warnings or some final test errors.
+If everything works correctly, then everything will be built with a final result at the very end saying no failures.
+Having said that, given ssc is alpha, don’t be too surprised to see some warnings.

-In particular, complaints about being unable to find or copy files during testing are not of concern.
+Note that complaints about being unable to find or copy files during testing are of no concern.
 These come from scripts that set up or tear down individual tests.
-The standard commands used sometimes complain if they can’t find files they’re supposed to delete, which is a bit silly given that means things are already in the required state.
+The standard commands used sometimes complain that they can’t find files they’re supposed to delete, which is a bit silly given that means things are already in the desired state.

-Versions of ssc have been successfully built in OpenBSD, FreeBSD, Linux, & MacOS on AMD64 and ARM64 architextures.
+ssc has, at various times, been successfully built under versions of OpenBSD, FreeBSD, (mostly Ubuntu) Linux, & MacOS, on AMD64 and ARM64 architectures.

 The current version of ssc requires the current version of an operating system.
 Older operating systems require older versions of ssc.
 Not all features work on all systems.